Based in a variety of locations, our team of therapists bring a wealth of experience addressing the issues that may come

 Sylvy has over twenty-five years of work experience within the NHS, including working as a specialist advisor to commissioners of NHS and non-statutory services, bringing an extensive body of experience in relation to cancer and other life-limiting illness.
 Sylvy currently works with individuals and couples and offers clinical supervision to those whose work has a focus on supporting others with life-threatening illness, loss and bereavement.

 Sylvy is a co-founder of The Thallo Practice, an independent counselling and therapy practice, offering in-person sessions from The Barnsbury Therapy Rooms, Liverpool Road, Islington, N1 1LA and can be contacted on 07983 383539 or email firstname.lastname@example.org

 Jane has been working with cancer patients and family members for over thirty years, first as a counsellor with CancerBacup and then with The Cancer Counselling Trust of which she was one of the founders.
-She is a psychotherapist and psychotherapeutic counsellor, registered and accredited by UKCP.
+She is a psychotherapist and psychotherapeutic counsellor, registered with the National Counselling and Psychotherapy Society (NCPS).
 She also provides supervision and, together with Helen Storey, training for helpline volunteers at Yes to Life.
 She has a particular interest in supporting patients who wish to use complementary approaches to supplement their medical treatment and has trained in EFT and other energy practices.
 She offers face-to-face and telephone sessions.

 Jane is based in Stoke Newington and can be contacted on 020 7249 0595 or by email email@example.com

-As a registered BACP accredited counsellor, Jonathan has worked for over twenty-five years to support patients and family members facing life-threatening illness, dying and bereavement.
+As a registered BACP accredited counsellor, Jonathan has worked for over thirty years to support patients and family members facing life-threatening illness, dying and bereavement.
 As a qualified supervisor and trainer, he also supports health and social care professionals working in the same field.
 He has held a variety of management and governance roles in psychosocial support and palliative care settings, including a current part-time role in the psychological therapies team of a large inner city hospice.
 He continues to take a national policy lead on standards, assessment and evaluation, in bereavement care.